sarasaid180/Tableau_sales_analysis/README.md

 ### 2. Strategic Design (Mockups)
 I followed a "Design First" approach to ensure a clean, intuitive user experience:

-* Visual Mockup: Sketched the placement of KPIs and charts to ensure the most important information (Sales/Profit) occupied the "Golden Triangle" (top-left) of the dashboard.
+* Visual Mockup: Sketched the placement of KPIs and charts to ensure the most important information (Sales/Profit).

 * Container Mockup: Planned the technical layout using tiled and floating containers.
 This included designing a hidden floating filter menu to maximize screen real estate while maintaining deep drill-down capabilities.

 ### 3. Visual Development
 I built specialized charts focusing on clarity and context:

-- KPI BANs (Big Angry Numbers): Created with custom CY/PY logic, including Min/Max indicators to show monthly volatility.
+- KPI BANs: Created with custom CY/PY logic, including Min/Max indicators to show monthly volatility.

 - Distribution Histograms: Used FIXED LODs to categorize customers by their order frequency.